robinsax/canvas/README.md

 ### Setup

+The following setup instructions are intended for Ubuntu, however Windows and MacOSX are also supported.
+All WSIG-compliant servers are supported.

-First install Postgres and Python 3.6.
-On Linux this looks something like:
+First install Postgres and Python 3.6:
 ```bash
 apt-get update
 apt-get install postgresql python3.6